DIT112-V19/group-04/README.md

 In order to temporarily forward your port and make it accessible for other devices, we can use <a href="https://serveo.net/"> this service </a>:

 `ssh -R carpool:80:localhost:5000 serveo.net`

+The service itself also requires a graph of a map.
+You can either use the one provided with the server, or you can create your own using the mapcreator in the server/utils/mapcreator folder.

 ## Software:
 * Android Studio